What Do Temporal Graph Learning Models Learn?

+The evaluation considers positive test edges $(u,v,t)$ from the regular discretized test data and their corresponding reverse edges $(v,u,t)$, where the reverse edge is not observed at the same time step.
+For each such pair, we compute the absolute difference between the predicted probabilities of $(u,v,t)$ and $(v,u,t)$.
+We then compare the distribution of these differences across the three training settings.

-\subheader{Findings.} In Figure \ref{fig:direction_uci}, for the original dataset with implied directionality, we observe that most models assign highly similar probabilities to true edges $(u,v)$ and the negative reverse edge $(v,u)$ at testing time.
-For roughly half of the edges, the probability scores differ by less than 0.02, and it is only for 10\% of the positive edges that these differences are bigger than $0.1$.
-Exceptions to this pattern are \tgn{} and, most notably, \dygformer{}, which still appear to have a very big share of edges with highly similar confidences in predictions but also display differences of up to 0.7 in their probability scores.
-Further, when always including both directions of an edge in the training data, we notice that, for most models, we indeed obtain nearly symmetric predictions across all positive edges.
-The only exception is \dygformer{}, which still yields differences of up to 0.4 in the probability scores.
-Overall, this implies that most models could be trained to practically treat edges as undirected.
-However, this also indicates severe limitations to their ability to learn the direction of edges.
-Generally, it would be desirable if the non-appearing reverses of positive edges would differ more strongly in their predicted probabilities from the true positive edges.
-This is also exemplified when comparing the average probability scores of reverse positive edges, which are mostly between 0.7-0.8, to those of all other negative edges which tend to vary between 0.1-0.2, (see Table \ref{tab:direction_uci}).
-Even more strikingly, for some models, the reverses of positive edges receive higher average probability scores than their true positive counterparts.
-While it is plausible that the probability of a signal between nodes which had a previous signal in either direction comes out higher than the probability of a signal between nodes which were never in contact, the reverse edge probabilities should still be more distinguishable from the true edges, and scores between 0.4-0.5 would appear to be more sensible estimations.
-Overall, we conclude that none of the models distinguish direction of edges (\xmark).
+\subheader{Findings.} We depict results for UCI in \Cref{fig:direction_uci}, with largely consistent results on other datasets included in Appendix \ref{ap:results}.
+For the original training data with implied directionality, we observe that most models assign highly similar probabilities to true edges $(u,v,t)$ and the negative reverse edge $(v,u,t)$ at testing time.
+For roughly half of the edges, the probability scores differ by less than 0.02, and, except for \dygformer{}, the differences are bigger than $0.1$ for less than 20\% of the positive edges.
+When training with explicitly directed edges, differences in probability scores between reverse edge pairs tend to increase a moderate amount.
+Conversely, when always including both directions of an edge in the training data, we obtain nearly symmetric predictions across all positive edges.
+The only exception is \dygformer{}, which still yields differences bigger than 0.1 in the probability scores.
+Overall, we find that models do not clearly distinguish edge direction under standard training, but that explicitly including reverse edges in the training signal can steer predictions toward either more directed or more symmetric behavior.
+We therefore conclude that models capture edge direction only to a limited degree (\tmark).

+This pattern is further corroborated in Appendix \ref{ap:results}, Table \ref{tab:direction}: across datasets, non-existent reverse edges receive scores much closer to observed directed edges than to other negative edges under typical training, with the directed training setting reducing this gap only partially.